 The classic roast chicken can't get any tastier than this juicy bird with uber crispy skin.

 - 1 tbsp fennel seeds

 - 1 tbsp kosher salt

-- Add the fennel seeds, the rosemary and salt.
+Add the fennel seeds, the rosemary and salt to the lemon zest.
 Bash everything together with the pestle.
 Alternatively you can just stir everything very well in a small bowl.